anjosma/udacity_capstone_project/README.md

 # Scope
 This project aims to prepare datasets for ELT (Extract, Load and Transform) in a Datalake using PySpark and Pandas to ensure data quality for all the information processed in the datasets.
 For this, we will use Jupyter Notebook to explore the datasets, PySpark to process high volume of data.
 The scripts written on this project has as the main goal creates a analytical visualization for the datasets to make data available for a Data Science Team for studies cases and to make it easier for Business Teams to create their own Business Intelligence Visualization.
+With the data available here we can answare questions about immigration in USA, like: the most popular cities, races in each state, gender distribution, median age, birthyear of new immigration, etc. Otherwise we can also understand the relation of high temperatures with the arrive of latin america in United States.

 # Datasets
 The following datasets will be used on this project: